COACHES & METHODS

-He is not a life coach, nor a careers coach except as it relates to recruitment strategy, nor a sector-dedicated business coach that uses work shadowing or mentoring, except as it relates to communication.
-Neither is he a psychotherapist, despite that he draws strongly on empirical psychological studies.
+He is not a life coach.
+Nor is he a sector-dedicated business coach that uses work shadowing or mentoring, except as it relates to communication.
+Neither is he a psychotherapist, despite that he draws strongly on empirically-based psychological studies.

-NO cut-outs, one-size-fits, Ten Top Tips or ‘lock-in’ tricks!
+No cut-outs, no one-size-fits, no Ten Top Tips, no ‘lock-in’ tricks

-You won’t get gimmicky memes or trademarked colourful models like the 3-Cs or the 5-Ps from Tony Corballis as you might from other coaches.
+You won’t get gimmicky memes or trademarked colourful models and frameworks from Tony Corballis as you might from other coaches.

-To be a great leader or thinker and an inspiring communicator together, you need to work beyond the superficial.
-At the outset we both recognise how unique you are.
-Coaching with Tony Corballis works with your own natural competence, without pressing you into a carbon cut-out.
+To be a great leader, thinker and inspiring communicator all at once, you need to work beyond the superficial.
+At the outset, we both recognise how unique you are.
+Coaching with Tony Corballis works with your own natural competencies, without pressing you into any carbon cut-out.

-- The Corballis Communication approach is informed by current thinking on treating you as individual.
+- The Corballis Communication approach is informed by current thinking on framing neurodiversity as evolutionary advantage, treating you as individual.

-- You have a unique but shifting team-management style such as that profiled by Magerison McCann’s famous tool.
+- You have a unique but adaptable team-management style such as that profiled by Magerison McCann’s famous tool.